 Doctors & Physicians

 A general physician is a doctor who has a broad range of expertise.
-If you have a physician, such as a general practitioner or family doctor, that you like and would like to continue to see for your prenatal care, you want to make sure that they are knowledgeable about pregnancy and birth.
-It may not be their specialty, and if they do not deal with it, often they may not be the most qualified person to give you care.
-You want someone you are comfortable with, but you also want someone with extensive pregnancy and birth experience.
-Having a physician who knows you and your medical history can still come in handy if you want a second opinion on anything.
-You can keep a relationship with your family doctor while receiving care from a more specialized doctor during your pregnancy.
+If you have a physician, such as a general practitioner or family doctor, that you like and would like to continue to see for your prenatal care, you want to ensure they are knowledgeable about pregnancy and birth.
+It may not be their specialty, and if they do not deal with it very often, they may not be the most qualified person to give you care.
+You want someone you are comfortable with but also someone with extensive pregnancy and birth experience.
+Having a physician who knows you and your medical history can still be useful if you want a second opinion.
+You can keep a relationship with your family doctor while receiving care from a more specialized doctor during pregnancy.

 Obstetrics and Gynecology

 The most common doctor for pregnancy and birth is an OB/GYN.
 Obstetrics deals with pregnancy, childbirth, and the postpartum period.
 Obstetricians have training in surgical interventions, like cesareans.
 Gynecology focuses on the health of the reproductive system and breasts.
-A gynecologist’s practice includes pap smears, cancer screenings, treating UTIs, breast issues, etc. Obstetrics and gynecology are closely related, and most often, doctors who specialize in one also specialize in the other.
+A gynecologist’s practice includes pap smears, cancer screenings, treating UTIs, breast issues, etc. Obstetrics and gynecology are closely related; most often, doctors specializing in one also specialize in the other.
 An OB/GYN (obstetrician/gynecologist) is a doctor with both certifications.
 These are typically the primary care providers for pregnant women in the United States.

-In the United States, the general path someone would take to become a midwife depends on the certification.
+In the United States, the general path to becoming a midwife depends on the certification.